Barnstorm-Research/stackedBarGraph/README.md

     xlabel                          # label for y axis
     gap                             # all a gap between the bars (use a float, default = 0. i.e. no gap) endGaps                         # allow gaps at end of bar chart (only used if gaps != 0.)
-True or False (default = False)
+True or False (default = False) labels					    # ledgend labels for cols - must be same length as cols

 ## Example usage 1